Equitable Access / Flat-Fee Course Materials Programs

 Implementations

 CSU-funded pilots of E.A. have been facilitated for all freshmen at CSU Northridge and CSU East Bay.
-These have been funded by one-time HERFF, CARE, or other student success support monies.
+These were funded by one-time HERFF, CARE, or other student success support monies.
 The students were not charged for their materials.
 Results of a survey at CSUN show 94% of students felt E.A. improved their college experience and 80% responded that E.A. improves their grades.